KateiRen/kateiren.github.io/_posts/2021-06-24-esp32-webradio.md

 That means we need to extract the new ressource address and create a new connection and request.

-If that is working, we can continupusly fetch data and ship to the VS1003.
+If that is working, we can continuously fetch data and ship to the VS1003.

 The code can be found [here](https://github.com/KateiRen/MicroPython-Webradio).